Faculty Recruitment Opportunities

 Clinical Faculty

-The Division of Infectious Diseases is seeking candidates for a clinical track position.
+The University of Michigan Department of Internal Medicine seeks candidates for a clinical track position in the Division of Infectious Diseases.
 The position involves both inpatient and outpatient consultative services, and candidates will be expected to participate in clinical research, medical education, and/or divisional programs that support the hospital.
 Candidates must be board certified in Internal Medicine and either board eligible or certified in Infectious Diseases.
 Salary and academic rank will be commensurate with qualifications and experience.

 To Apply

-Please submit letters of interest along with a CV to Kevin Gregg, MD.
+Please submit letters of interest along with a CV to the Infectious Diseases Recruitment Committee at: [email protected] .

 Joint Faculty Position with Bioinformatics